OCLC-Developer-Network/oclc-auth-node/examples/clientCredentialsGrant/README.md

 // Authentication parameters -------------------------------------------------------------------------------------------

 const wskey = new Wskey({
-    "clientId": "{your clientId}",
+    "clientID": "{your clientID}",
     "secret": "{your secret}",
-    "contextInstitutionId": "{your institution ID}",
+    "contextInstitutionID": "{your institution ID}",
     "redirectUri": "http://localhost:8000/auth/",
     "responseType": "code",
     "scope": ["{scope 1}","{scope 2}","..."]
 });

 const user = new User({
-    principalId: "{your principal ID}",
+    principalID: "{your principal ID}",
-    principalIdns: "{your principal IDNS}",
+    principalIDNS: "{your principal IDNS}",
-    authenticatingInstitutionId: "{your institution ID}" });
+    authenticatingInstitutionID: "{your institution ID}" });

 let accessToken = new AccessToken({